20 Fun Things to do in Milwaukee in October

 For instance, Dawn of the Dead, Tommy Boy, and Dogma, among others, all make references to Wisconsin.
 There are several best movies set in Wisconsin that make for a great movie night like Bridesmaids, Love Actually, and many more.

 For the ultimate challenge, watch a movie filmed in Milwaukee itself and see if you can recognize any of the landmarks during your visit!
+It’s thus perfect to spend a chilly night at home when in Milwaukee in October.

 Love Actually Transformers: Dark of the Moon, and the legendary classic The Blues Brothers all feature Wisconsin’s largest city.